sourcefuse/terraform-aws-arc-backup/docs/module-usage-guide/README.md

 ### Basic Usage

-For basic usage, see the [example](https://github.com/sourcefuse/terraform-aws-arc-backup/tree/main/example) folder.
+For usage, see the [example](https://github.com/sourcefuse/terraform-aws-arc-backup/tree/main/example) folder.

 This example will create:

-AWS Budgets based on the `var.budgets` variable.
-AWS Budgets gives you the ability to set custom cost and usage budgets that alert you when your costs or usage exceed your budgeted amount.
+AWS Backup plan, Backup vault , Vault lock and backup vault in secondary region,  based on the `locals.tf` variables.

-`notifications_enabled` and `encryption_enabled` are flags to enable notifications and encryption respectively.
+`backup_plan` - variable is used to define Backup plan and lifecycle policies.

-`slack_webhook_url`, `slack_channel`, and `slack_username` are used to configure notifications to a Slack channel.
+`backup_vault_data` - Defines where backup has to be stored

-`backup_alerts_sns_subscribers` is a list of email addresses that will receive notifications when the budget thresholds are breached.
+`backup_selection_data` - Which all resources needs backup

 ### Tips and Recommendations